MithilaGuha/ra-training/README.md

 wrangling, visualizing, and modeling data, and it’s going to be essential for everyone to be on the same page.
-Even if you were just working solo, you will be collaborating with your past self and you should do yourself a favor and impose version controls.
+Even if you were just working solo, you will be collaborating with your past self and you should do yourself a favor and impose good version controls.

 ### Set-Up